|Position:||Defensive Line/Recruiting Coordinator|

 |Alma Mater:||Sacramento State '95|

 Angus McClure has over 20 years of coaching experience and has been on the Bruins staff for nine seasons.
 In 2012, he began coaching the defensive line, having previously coached tight ends, offensive line and special teams since arriving in Westwood in 2007.
 Angus continues in his role as the Recruiting Coordinator.
 Over the past eight years, McClure has also led the recruiting effort which has resulted in Bruin classes being ranked among the nation's top 20 in each year.
 In 2013-14, he was named among the Top 25 Recruiters in College Football by Rivals.
-In addition, UCLA has had a defensive lineman selected in six of the past eight NFL drafts.
+In addition, UCLA has had a defensive lineman selected in seven of the past nine NFL drafts.

 In the 2014 season, McClure's defensive line keyed the defense which ranked third in the Pac-12.
 Owamagbe Odighizuwa, who was a third-round selection of the New York Giants in the 2015 NFL Draft, and Clark each earned second-team All-Pac-12 honors.
 Eddie Vanderdoes was named honorable mention.
 Ellis McCarthy signed with the Miami Dolphins.